 - Co-Dragons: Ibrahim and Oglu to Suleyman.
 The former serves as his grand vizier and adviser while the latter is his muscled enforcer.

-- The Dreaded: Oglu whose very name was a shuddering watchword of horror to all western Asia.
+- The Dreaded: Mikhal Oglu, "whose very name was a shuddering watchword of horror to all western Asia."